Richard A. Chaifetz School of Business

 Business Scholars – Three-Year Degree Program

 The Business Scholars Program at Saint Louis University’s Richard A. Chaifetz School of Business allows students to complete any undergraduate business degree in only three calendar years, including summer courses.
-The curriculum is the same as the traditional four-year degree program; this is only a time-shortened, not content-shortened, program.
+The Business Scholars curriculum has the same content and credit-hour requirements as the traditional four-year degree program, with scholars generally taking six classes each fall and spring semester and one to two classes over the summer.
 As business scholars, students have guaranteed enrollment in business courses as long as the curriculum plan is followed.
+Along with specialized advising and mentoring throughout the program, scholars remaining on track to graduate in three years will receive a $2,000 scholarship.
 To remain in the program, students must maintain a minimum 3.50 cumulative GPA.
-In the third year, scholars will receive a $2,000 scholarship.

 Accounting Scholars Program